 Our next destination was Keystone, at the foot of Mount Rushmore, the town where the men who worked on the mountain had lived with their families for over 14 years.
 These days, just mention of the word "keystone" makes my very blood curdle, to borrow a phrase from Custer when witnessing the mutilated bodies of his brothers-in-arms after Indians had massacred them.
 In my opinion, the killing of the Keystone Pipeline, which would have delivered Alaskan gas and Canadian oil to "the lower 48", for "energy independence", was a massacre of America.
 See DRILL SARAH BABY DRILL & TAR BABY OBAMA TARS OILSANDS & ORWELLIAN MEDIA MASSACRED SARAH

 Leaving Keystone -- home of the Rushmore carvers -- it was appropriate there be another sample of their talent -- and a massive Harley Davidson motorcycle -- carved out of wood -- could be seen from the highway.
-This reminded me of my elder son who in 2013 had ridden his Harley to the Sturgis Motorcycle Rally and on the way had toured the Custer battlefield at Little Big Horn.
+This reminded me of my elder son who in 2013 had ridden his Harley to the Sturgis Motorcycle Rally and on the way had toured the Custer Battlefield at Little Big Horn.
 He brought me back, in his saddlebag, a Mount Rushmore bottle of wine.

 You can see the bottle, with puppet Orwell holding down the cork, on display atop the Lincoln shelf on the bookcase above photos of our family trip to Mount Rushmore in the late 1980s.
 My two sons are sitting on Lincoln's lap in the photo beside the pewter plaque of the Gettysburg Address and then a pic of the boys sitting in front of Mount Rushmore.
-This past summer, while visiting my son, I snapped the above photo of him standing beside his Harley and it reminded me of the wooden motorcycle in Keystone -- so I placed the two side by side in the pic above.
+Last summer 2022, while visiting my son, I snapped the above photo of him standing beside his Harley and it reminded me of the wooden motorcycle in Keystone -- so I placed the two side by side in the pic above.